ActianCorp/zeenea-platform-docs/docs/zeenea-auth0-integration.md

 Information required for this integration may be provided by both Zeenea and the Customer.
 :::

-Click [here](https://auth0.com/docs/connections/enterprise/saml) for more information.
+See [Auth0 documentation](https://auth0.com/docs/connections/enterprise/saml) for more information.

 ## SAML